SheCodesAus/what_is_git/readme.md

 >
 > When you first begin a project it can be tempting to commit straight to main, just to get a few runs on the board.
 That's fine, since there's nothing to break at that stage.
 But once you have something functional, you should make sure to use a feature branch when you're working on a new chunk of code.

+---

 > **❓ QUESTION ❓**\
 > *What if I run into problems?*

 It's common to make mistakes when you're first starting out.
 The good news is that Git makes it hard to accidentally destroy your work.
-The kinds of problems you're likely to encounter are called "merge conflicts", and when those crop up you should grab a mentor and get troubleshooting!
+The most common kinds of problems you're likely to encounter are called "merge conflicts", and when those crop up you should grab a mentor and get troubleshooting!

 ---
 ---